MurphyPone/murphypone.github.io/src/content/voyager.md

 #### Mogul

 I'm just going to come out and say it.
-John Conway was a lizard man with an unparalled case of chronice pattern-matching-brain.
+John Conway was a lizard man with an unparalled case of chronic pattern-matching-brain.
 The man was of a different breed; the opposite of a maastrichtian.

 Legend has it that a collegial IEEE Fellow of Conway's saw him dominating the schoolyard children in various games of *Turning Turtles* and *Dots and Boxes* and said "I bet you can't turn that into a Binary Lexicode of $[n \leq 44, k, d \leq10]_2$" to which Conway famously responded "Hold my beer."[^6]